PASSPORT APPLICATION

 - Passports to be claimed by non-family members – Special Power of Attorney (SPA) from the passport holder and proof of identification of the person claiming the passport.

-- Passports of minors can be claimed only by the Filipino mother/father.
+- For unmarried parents, passports of minors can be claimed only by the mother.